Feb 17, 2024

 This is an area where WordPress's heavy dependence on plugins causes problems.
 The more plugins you add to your site, the slower your site will load.
 Because WordPress doesn't do much out of the box, you're going to need plugins.

 A content management system's purpose is to help manage content.
-At a basic level, if provides users with a friendly interface to create content, store content, establish content workflows, and control access to content.
+At a basic level, it provides users with a friendly interface to create content, store content, establish content workflows, and control access to content.
 From a more technical perspective, a CMS creates the data model for an application.
 Content types are tables.
-Fields are table columns.
-And reference fields represent relationships between tables.
+Fields are table columns, and reference fields represent relationships between tables.
 These are the areas where a CMS needs to excel.
-If extra features are offered, great, but not at the expense of the core purpose of the CRM.
+If extra features are offered, great, but not at the expense of the core purpose of the CMS.

-The headless CMS architecture highlights the real scope of a CMS.
-The CMS doesn't provide any functionality to the front-end.
+The headless CMS architecture highlights the core scope of a CMS.
+The CMS doesn't provide any functionality to the front end.
 It returns JSON data that allows a separate front-end application to create the user experience.

-This is WordPress's worst quality.
-It's one of the worst options for a headless website.
+This is WordPress's worst quality, which makes it a poor choice for a headless website.

 WordPress requires the ACF plugin to create custom content types and create custom fields.
-And if you want to create relationships between those fields, you're going to need to pay for the ACF Pro version.
+And if you want to create relationships between those fields, you'll need to pay for the ACF Pro version.
+WordPress can support a headless frontend, but other CMSs offer better out-of-the-box content type support, and developers are making the switch.

 Depending on which source you look at, WordPress is responsible for 70% - 90% of hacked websites.
 WordPress's market share is at ~45% so the software is responsible for an outsized majority of hacks.